mlmedia/form_validator/README.md

 ##Usage / Installation##

-Usage of this carousel plugin entails the usual process:
+Usage of this validation plugin entails the usual process:
 1. create the HTML markup
 2. add the JavaScript / jQuery refs
 3. initialize the plugin with any available options